groupmm/libf0/README.md

 ## References

 Sebastian Rosenzweig, Simon Schwär, Meinard Müller.
-[libf0: A Python Library for Fundamental Frequency Estimation in Music Recordings.](https://joss.theoj.org) Submitted to Journal of Open Source Software (JOSS), X(X), 2022.
+libf0: A Python Library for Fundamental Frequency Estimation.
+Submitted to the Late-Breaking Demo Session, International Society for Music Information Retrieval (ISMIR) 2022 Conference

 Alain de Cheveigné and Hideki Kawahara.
 YIN, a fundamental frequency estimator for speech and music.
 Journal of the Acoustical Society of America (JASA), 111(4):1917–1930, 2002.